 different techniques is to use them within the context of a

 naturalistic conversation.
 We try to be friendly, open, helpful, and relaxed, while at the same time adhering to high standards of professionalism and competence.
 In the early days of therapy a psychoanalytic model was favored that prescribed very rigid rules for the conduct of therapy, with the therapist being remote, detached, and most of the time silent.
 We feel that this may have been appropriate for the cultural milieu of a century ago, but is inappropriate today.
 We answer questions, laugh at jokes, and tell you what we really think.
-Therapy sessions can be comforting or exhilarating, they can be very hard work, and sometimes they can even be funny.
+Therapy sessions, whether on-site or via a teletherapy video conference chat, can be comforting or exhilarating.
+They can be very hard work, and sometimes they can even be funny.
 They should not feel like a weekly root canal, and with us they usually don’t.

 Your pathway to happiness involves learning how be happy and practicing it.
 This may include painful memories and difficult realizations, but more often it will be about recognizing your strengths and using them.